Mohamediibra7im/cf-training-tracker/GUIDE.md

 1. Navigate to the CF Training Tracker homepage
 2. Enter your Codeforces handle in the input field
-3. Create a 4-digit PIN that you'll use for future logins
+3. Create a strong password that you'll use for future logins
 4. Click "Register" to create your account
 5. The application will fetch your Codeforces profile data and submission history